ethanflower1903/docker-12/README.md

 Dockerimage
 Dockerimage is the immutable snapshot of the software with its runtime environment.
 This can be run in container at any time later.

+Virtual Machines vs Containers virtual-machines-vs-containers-0
+Virtual Machines

+Containers

+Virtual Machine is a Hardware virtualization.

+Container is an operating system (OS) virtualization.

+Virtual machines needs full operating system and all included software that come with them.

+Containers are built to contain only the necessary libraries and dependencies inside them.

+Deployment takes significantly more time.

+Deployment takes only few seconds.

+When it is needed host application in new server, deployment to virtual machine takes more time as it needs time to setup the virtual machine and all necessary software.
+Virtual machines are more bulky and slow to set up and configure.

+Compared to virtual machines, containers are reproducible standardized environments that follow a certain ideology, create once – use many.
+After a container environment with the Dockerfile is manually crafted, it is available to be utilized when needed.

+More cost.
+It needs to invest on operating system and all necessary softwares.

+Cheaper and very less or no cost.
+Docker is an open-source container.

+Virtual machines take several gigabytes of storage space.
+Each virtual machine instance contains a full copy of an operating system and all the dependencies needed to run

+Containers are typically only megabytes in size.

+Virtual machines take several minutes to boot up.

+Dockers boot up virtually instantly.